fortify/gha-setup-fod-uploader/README.md

 * The environment variables and command line arguments in the example workflow can be modified to use API Key authentication instead of a Personal Access Tokens.
 * If you choose to use the polling option when invoking FoDUploader to wait for scan completion:
     * The FoD release should be configured for automated audit.
-    * Typical scan turnaround time should be less than the GitHub Action timeout of 1 hour (scan time is dependent primarily on application size/complexity).
+    * Consider the typical scan turnaround time for the project.
+Many project can be scanned in a matter of minutes once onboarded, but scan time is dependent on application size/complexity.
     * Recommended polling interval is 1 minute.
     * Use the -allowPolicyFail/apf option if you do **not** want to "break the build" when the scan results in the release failing the assigned Security Policy in FoD.
-    * Example configuration would `FOD_UPLOADER_OPTS: "-ep 2 -pp 0 -I 1 -apf"`
+    * Example configuration: `FOD_UPLOADER_OPTS: "-ep 2 -pp 0 -I 1 -apf"`
 * .NET applications that utilize msbuild need to use a Windows runner.
 Windows-based runners use different syntax and different file locations.
 In particular:
     * Environment variables are referenced as `$Env:var` instead of `$var`, for example `"$Env:FOD_UPLOAD_JAR"` instead of `$FOD_UPLOAD_JAR`
     * ScanCentral logs are stored in a different location, so the upload-artifact step would need to be adjusted accordingly if you wish to archive ScanCentral logs